LABSN/mnefun/doc/overview.rst

     Run names for the paradigm.
 runs_empty : list of str
     Empty room run names.
-subject_run_indices : list of array-like | None
+subject_run_indices : list of array-like | dict | None
     Run indices to include for each subject.
-This can be a list (must be same length as ``params.subjects``) or a dict (keys are subject strings, values are the run indices) including a defaultdict.
+This can be a list (must be same length as ``params.subjects``) or a dict (keys are subject strings, values are the run indices) where missing subjects get all runs.
     None is an alias for "all runs".

 2. do_score
 -----------